Are tired of working and taking care of your family? This ultimate guide to self-care will give you easy ways to self-care during the pandemic.

-Even when you know how important self-care is to your wellbeing, it isn’t always easy to incorporate it into your daily routine.
-With more responsibilities in pandemic such as cooking all your meals at home, homeschooling kids, working remotely, managing the kid’s extracurricular activities and everything else that you do, taking time out for yourself seems impossible.
+Even when you know how important self-care is to your well-being, it isn’t always easy to incorporate it into your daily routine.
+With more responsibilities in a pandemic such as cooking all your meals at home, homeschooling kids, working remotely, managing the kid’s extracurricular activities and everything else that you do, taking time out for yourself seems impossible.
 In fact, did you know many people are at their wit’s end during this pandemic because of constant worry, news, and fear of the future?

 Here, we’ll look at why people generally fail when it comes to self-care and the main things holding them back.